Select Exhibits

 Harvesting Memories in Blue features a 12-foot high geodesic sphere that was situated on the Delea Sod Farm along Sound Avenue in Riverhead, NY and is moving to CEED this summer.
 This sculpture symbolically returns denim to its hardworking origins, intertwining artistic expression with the land itself.
 By merging visual narratives of labor with physical environments, this work pays homage to Sherry’s Midwest roots and embraces the East Coast agricultural community she now calls home.
 The work is dedicated to honoring the industrious people of the North Fork of Long Island and similar communities, celebrating their enduring spirit and contribution to humanity.

 “Sherry’s project perfectly reflects the East End community in both her process and the resulting artwork.
 She rallied much of the community in a traditional way as she gathered old jeans and recycled them into the components that make up the sphere.
-At the same time, the giant sphere feels like it is from a new tradition — a future where we honor our past.” – Wendy Weiss, Executive Director, East End Arts
+At the same time, the giant sphere feels like it is from a new tradition — a future where we honor our past.” – Wendy Weiss, Executive Director, East End Arts.

 THE WOVEN GATE